twiddlingbits/twr-wasm/docs/api/api-typescript.md

 `callC` returns the value returned by the C function. `long`, `int32_t`, `int`, `float` or `double` and the like are returned as a `number`.   `int64_t` is returned as a `bigint`, and pointers are returned as a `number`.
 The contents of the pointer will need to be extracted using the [functions listed below](#accessing-data-in-the-webassembly-memory).
 More details can be found in this article: [Passing Function Arguments to WebAssembly](../gettingstarted/parameters.md) and [in this example](../examples/examples-callc.md).
 The [FFT example](../examples/examples-fft.md) demonstrates passing and modifying a `Float32Array` view of an `ArrayBuffer`.

+Although you can always use `await` on a `callC`, it is only strictly necessary if the module is of class `twrWasmModuleAsync`.

+`CallC` is mapped to `wasmCall.callC`.  `wasmCall` also exposes `callCImpl`, which can be used if no argument conversion is needed.That is if the [arguments are all numbers).](../gettingstarted/parameters.md#webassembly-virtual-machine-intrinsic-capabilities)

 ## class twrWasmModule
 This class is used when your C function call will not block (that is, they will not take 'a long time' to execute).